An emm_list object is simply a list of

 to select a different element, or just run the corresponding emmGrid

-method on object[[k]]
+method on object[[k]].

 Usage